 This forward-looking information is based on the beliefs of the Corporation's management, as well as on assumptions and other factors, which management believes to be reasonable based on information available at the time such information was given.
 Such assumptions include, among other things, assumptions regarding the expected results of operations, performance, industry trends and opportunities available to the Corporation.
-These factors, many of which are beyond the control of the Corporation include, without limitation: risks relating to investment performance and the Corporation's ability to generate taxable income from operations; market fluctuations; the strength of the Canadian, U.S. and other economies; foreign exchange fluctuations; political and economic conditions in the countries in which the interests of the Corporation's portfolio investments are located; the continued impact of the novel coronavirus including the progression of the virus, the emergence of variants and the timing of the manufacture and distribution of vaccines and the level of public acceptance thereof; the continued impact of the Russian invasion of Ukraine; competition from other industry participants; stock market volatility; interest rate risk; the creditworthiness of and/or defaults by borrower clients; the illiquidity of loans; continued lack of regulation in the business of lending from sources other than commercial banks; continued operation of key systems; the ability of borrower clients to service their debt; continuing constraints on bank lending to mid-market companies; potential changes in the Corporation's business strategy; future capital needs and potential dilution to shareholders; there are no guarantees regarding the payment of dividends or, if applicable, the timing or amount thereof; retention of key personnel; conflicts of interest and adequate management thereof; solvency of borrower clients; limited loan prepayment; effective use of leverage and the strength of proposed and existing relationships with lending partners; that the ACIF Advisory Agreement is subject to approval every year following its initial two-year term by the ACIF's board of trustees, including a majority of its independent trustees, and such approvals may not be obtained; the risk that collateral management agreements in respect of the CLOs may be terminated at the direction of holders of a specified supermajority in principal amount of the notes issued by the CLO; the risk that the assets held by the CLOs are prepaid or go into default resulting in a reduction in collateral management fees; the risk that the Ovation Acquisition may not be completed; the investment advisory agreement in respect of Logan Ridge is subject to approval every year following its initial two-year term by Logan Ridge's board of directors, including a majority of its independent directors, and such approvals may not be obtained; the Corporation may not be able to identify and complete strategic acquisitions through Logan Ridge in order to scale the business; and the management of assets of Ability may not generate recurring management fees for ML Management as currently contemplated and the Corporation may not achieve sufficient income through insurance earnings to provide meaningful diversification having regard to the Corporation's business model.
+These factors, many of which are beyond the control of the Corporation include, without limitation: risks relating to investment performance and the Corporation's ability to generate taxable income from operations; market fluctuations; the strength of the Canadian, U.S. and other economies; foreign exchange fluctuations; political and economic conditions in the countries in which the interests of the Corporation's portfolio investments are located; the continued impact of the novel coronavirus; the continued impact of global political conflicts including the Russia-Ukraine conflict and the Israel-Palestine conflict; competition from other industry participants; stock market volatility; interest rate risk; the creditworthiness of and/or defaults by borrower clients; the illiquidity of loans; continued lack of regulation in the business of lending from sources other than commercial banks; continued operation of key systems; the ability of borrower clients to service their debt; continuing constraints on bank lending to mid-market companies; potential changes in the Corporation's business strategy; future capital needs and potential dilution to shareholders; there are no guarantees regarding the payment of dividends or, if applicable, the timing or amount thereof; retention of key personnel; conflicts of interest and adequate management thereof; solvency of borrower clients; limited loan prepayment; effective use of leverage and the strength of proposed and existing relationships with lending partners; that the ACIF Advisory Agreement is subject to approval every year following its initial two-year term by the ACIF's board of trustees, including a majority of its independent trustees, and such approvals may not be obtained; the risk that collateral management agreements in respect of the CLOs may be terminated at the direction of holders of a specified supermajority in principal amount of the notes issued by the CLO; the risk that the assets held by the CLOs are prepaid or go into default resulting in a reduction in collateral management fees; the risk that the expected benefits of the Ovation Acquisition may not be realized; the investment advisory agreement in respect of Logan Ridge is subject to approval every year following its initial two-year term by Logan Ridge's board of directors, including a majority of its independent directors, and such approvals may not be obtained; the Corporation may not be able to identify and complete strategic acquisitions through Logan Ridge in order to scale the business; and the management of assets of Ability may not generate recurring management fees for ML Management as currently contemplated and the Corporation may not achieve sufficient income through insurance earnings to provide meaningful diversification having regard to the Corporation's business model.
 This list is not exhaustive of the factors that may affect any of the forward-looking information contained herein.